awwilhelm/KataGroceryStore/README.md

 the app.
 8. I made the assumption you can only scan one item at a time and not three apples, but if there is a special for three apples, it will apply when the third one is scanned
+9. I haven't seen any requirements on supporting a product to have more than one markdown at a time so I will not be supporting that.
+I will be supporting multiple markdowns on separate products though (even though it didn't specify this, it makes sense to implement)

 ## Notes along the way